jkulesza/TikZ-Previewer/README.md

 ***

-Having "discovered" `latexmk -pvc -pdf`, it is unlikely that continued development ont his will continue.
+Having "discovered" `latexmk -pvc -pdf`, it is unlikely that continued development on this will continue.

 ***